 Figure S 5 reports the outlet permeate conductivity trend as function of the platinum wires voltage for tests performed with three salts solutions with a competition between a) cations (MgCl2-CaCl2-NaCl) and b) anions (Na2SO4-NaHCO3-NaCl).
 The three salts solutions tests were performed at different compositions, as reported in the graphs, and were compared with tests performed with one and two salts solutions.
-As already observed from the platinum wires voltage-current density curves, reported in the main manuscript, tests with three salts solutions resulted in a lower remineralization effect compared to the single salt solutions using either sodium or calcium clorides.
+As already observed from the platinum wires voltage-current density curves reported in the main manuscript, tests with three salts solutions resulted in a lower remineralization effect compared to the single salt solutions using either sodium or calcium chlorides.
 Indeed, the presence of magnesium for the cations and bicarbonates and sulphates for the anions resulted in a lower corresponding current, thus a lower increase in the outlet permeate conductivity.